Kihumba/private-/Phase-C/Android Programming/3 - Activities and Intents/README.md

 Every screen in an Android application is an Activity.
 Activities render the user interface and provides the interactivity between the application and the users.
 Intents bind activities together at runtime.
 An application usually consists of multiple activities that are loosely bound to each other.
 Typically, one activity in an application is specified as the "main" activity, which is presented to the user when launching the application for the first time.
 Each time a new activity starts, the previous activity is stopped, but the system preserves the activity in a stack (the "back stack").

 ## Output
-After attaining this skill, and as a demonstration of it, a person should be able to create the following:
-- _Build a simple android app which has 3 activities_
+After attaining this skill, and as a demonstration of it, I should be able to create a simple Android photography app which has 3 activities, navigable by a user through a back button arrow.
   - First activity is a fancy splash screen
-  - Second activity shows up after the splash screen vanishes, this activity has an imageView, "upload picture", "take picture" buttons
+  - Second activity shows up after the splash screen vanishes, this activity has an imageView, "upload picture", "take picture" buttons (and full functionality)
-  - Users should be able able to upload a picture to the imageView or take a picture with camera and load to the imageView
   - Third activity is a settings activity which the "Do not display splashscreen on load option"
-- Users should be able to use the back arrow button to move back to previous activities

 ## Objectives